dallonasnes/police-data-gatherer/README.md

 Police complaint data: `https://cpdp.co`
 Police misconduct settlement data: `https://projects.chicagoreporter.com/settlements/`

-## Deploy
+## Deployment
+Code formatters run on each commit, to enforce code style and readability.
+Integration test suite is run on each push.

 The `Procfile` instructs Heroku on how to start server.
-Heroku redeploys on every merge into `main`.
+Heroku redeploys on every merge into `main` after integration test suite succeeds.
 Endpoint host is `police-data-gatherer.herokuapp.com`.
 Mobile endpoint path is `/cops`.

 ## Future TODO
 1. A cron file to schedule jobs